FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 # MLRsearch Specification

-MLRsearch specification describes all technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch specification.
+MLRsearch Specification provides the technical definitions needed for evaluating whether a particular test procedure complies with MLRsearch Specification.

 Some terms used in the specification are capitalized.
 It is just a stylistic choice for this document, reminding the reader this term is introduced, defined or explained elsewhere in the document.
 See [Index ](#index) for list of such terms.
 Lowercase variants are equally valid.
+{::comment}

+    [MB47]: Please move this to the terminology section where we can group all conventions used in the document.

+    [VP]: Ok.

+    [MK]: There is no terminology section per se in this document.
+See my note to your comments in the Requirements Language section.

+{:/comment}

-Each per term subsection contains a short **Definition** paragraph containing a minimal definition and all strict requirements, followed by **Discussion** paragraphs focusing on important consequences and recommendations.
-Requirements on the way other components can use the defined quantity are also present in the discussion paragraphs.
+Each per term subsection contains a short *Definition* paragraph containing a minimal definition and all strict requirements, followed by *Discussion* paragraphs focusing on important consequences and recommendations.
+Requirements about how other components can use the defined quantity are also included in the discussion.

-Other text in this section discusses document structure and non-authoritative summaries.
+{::comment}

+    [MB48]: Not sure this brings much

+    [VP]: Ok, delete.

+    [MK]: done.
+    [MK]: Edited.

+{:/comment}

 ## Overview